jas-tang/datasci_5_statistics/README.md

 strong multicollinearity or other numerical problems.
 ```

-The coefficient being 0 indicates that there is no linear relationship between the number of COVID tests conducted and the number of positive cases.

-The intercept of 75508.94 suggests that, when there are no COVID tests, the estimated number of positive cases is approximately 75,508.94.

-An R-squared value of 0.25 means that approximately 25% of the variability.
-This means that the model only explains a small portion of the variation.

-These results suggest that either this type of test does not fit my data, or that the higher the number of tests does not lead to a change in the number of positive cases.

 In addition, we can create a scatter plot.
 ```
 plt.scatter(df5['Total Number of Tests Performed'], df5['Cumulative Number of Positives'], label='Data Points')